MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-request-payment.md

 > - [.NET](../dotnet/bot-builder-dotnet-request-payment.md)
 > - [Node.js](../nodejs/bot-builder-nodejs-request-payment.md)

-If your bot enables users to purchase items or donate money, it can request payment by including a special type of button within a [rich card](~/nodejs/bot-builder-nodejs-send-rich-cards.md).
+If your bot enables users to purchase items, it can request payment by including a special type of button within a [rich card](~/nodejs/bot-builder-nodejs-send-rich-cards.md).
 This article describes how to send a payment request using the Bot Builder SDK for Node.js.